Saratoga Springs Spousal Support Lawyer

 Changing a Spousal Support Amount

 It may be possible, in some cases, to change a spousal support order after it has been entered.
 However, there are limited circumstances in which one party may request modification.
 Usually, a major change in the financial circumstances of either the paying or receiving spouse will need to have occurred.
-A local attorney could review the provisions of someone’s spousal support agreement to determine whether a modification may be possible.
+A Saratoga Springs attorney could review the provisions of someone’s spousal support agreement to determine whether a modification may be possible.

 Key Factors Impacting Spousal Maintenance